oss-review-toolkit/ort/docs/GettingStarted.md

 ## 6. Generate a report

 The `scan-result.yml` file can now be used as input for the reporter to generate human-readable reports.
-For example to generate both, the static HTML report and the Excel record, use:
+For example, to generate both a static HTML report and an Excel report use:

 ```bash
 cli/build/install/ort/bin/ort report -f StaticHtml,Excel -i [scanner-output-path]/mime-types/scan-result.yml -o [reporter-output-path]/mime-types